Aesyius/Cyber-Op-Study-Bank/README.md

 # Usage

 Should work on Linux and Windows.
 Not tested on Mac.
+Maybe break on smaller screens.

 ## To run
 1. Open terminal